 Horses that have never been vaccinated will need two doses two to four weeks apart, and the vaccine will take at least two weeks to build up enough antibodies to protect them.
 Vaccines will not protect horses that have already been infected when they receive the injections.
-Vaccines are available that protect against other strains of equine encephalitis along with EEE, and a separate West Nile virus vaccine is also available.
+Vaccines are available that protect against WNV and another common mosquito borne disease, Eastern Equine Encephalitis (EEE).